cristiano-belloni/modular-esm-demo/README.md

 `modular-dev start view1` `modular-dev start view2`

-You can use also `USE_MODULAR_ESBUILD='true' to build / start them with esbuild.

 They will get all their dependencies from the default ESM CDN (skypack, at the moment) and they will be served on port 3000 like a normal standalone application, with a synthetic `index.html` and an ESM `_trampoline.js` module to